 We frequently receive questions about the purpose, importance, maintenance and requirements for chemical bunds.
-To help you understand everything you need to know about bunds, we’ve developed the complete guide to chemical bunds, answering all of your FAQ’s.
+To help you understand everything you need to know about bunds, we’ve developed the complete guide which answers all of your FAQ’s.

 Storing your IBCs, drums or containers on chemical bunds ensures that any major spill or incidental leaks are contained before they hit the ground.
 Chemical bunds protect the environment, the workplace and importantly, your employees and customers, from contact with any hazardous material stored in your containers.

 Bunds should be sized to hold 110% of the maximum capacity of the largest tank or drum in the chemical store.
 This will allow some additional space for the addition of foam during emergency response.
 In Chemical stores with multiple containers/drums stored, the bund capacity should be 110% of the volume of the largest container or 25% of the total volume stored – whichever is the larger.
 Incompatible substances should always have separate bunds.

 What are bunds made from?

 Bunds typically feature a moulded plastic or steel construction.
 Plastic bunds are usually manufactured from low density polyethylene (LDPE) which is the same material that the chemical drums, containers and IBCs are manufactured from.

 Plastic chemical bunds are normally static and are not usually stable enough to be transported on forklifts.
 If you need to be able to transport your chemical containers by forklift and the chemicals contained are not corrosive, then you should choose steel bunds.
 If you are storing corrosive chemicals, you should choose a plastic bund or a plastic bund liner in a steel bund.

 In order to comply with U.K. legislation, all bunds must pass a “Bund Integrity Test” at least every 3 years.
 As bunds can contain high risk material, you need to be confident that they are undamaged and will still contain a chemical spill.